HCLTech-SSW/cloud-based-load-testing/README.md

 • **perc_0.0 .. perc_100.0:** _This parameter defines the percentile levels for response time, 0 is also minimum response
   time, 100 is maximum._<br>
 • **Bytes:** _This parameter denotes the total download size for the packets sent or received over HTTP._<br>

+## Limitations

+**Load Testing Limits:**
+The maximum number of tasks that can be running in Amazon Elastic Container Service (Amazon ECS) using the AWS Fargate launch type is 50 per AWS Region, per account.
+For more information, see Amazon ECS Service Limits.
+For instructions on how to request an increase, see AWS Service Limits in the AWS General Reference Guide.

+The Taurus load testing Docker image can generate up to 200 concurrent connections per task which means that the maximum load for a single test is 10,000 concurrent requests (200 connections * 50 running tasks at a time).
+The maximum execution time for a single test is four hours.

+**Concurrent Tests:**
+This solution includes an Amazon CloudWatch dashboard that displays the combined output of all tasks running in the Amazon ECS cluster in real time.
+Only one CloudWatch log group can be assigned to an ECS cluster.
+This solution’s web console supports one running test at a time.
+If you run more than one test at a time, the dashboard will show the combined results from all tests.

+**Amazon EC2 Testing Policy:**
+You do not need approval from AWS to run load tests using this solution as long as your network traffic stays below 1 Gbps.
+If your test will generate more than 1 Gbps, contact AWS.
+For more information, see the Amazon EC2 Testing Policy.